Learning objectives

 The Genetic Code

 This genetic code is universally used by all living organisms, whether Archaea, Bacteria or Eukarya, with only minor modifications in the mitochondria of a relatively few species.
 If you do the math, you can see that there are 64 possible codons (4^3), but we know that there are only 20 amino acids.
-Thus the code is “degenerate,” because the same amino acid can be specified by 2, 3, 4 or 6 different codons.
+Thus the code is “degenerate,” because the same amino acid can be specified by 2, 3, 4 or even 6 different codons.
 For example, glycine can be specified by codons GGU, GGC, GGA, and GGG.
 Methionine is unusual in that it is specified only by a single codon: AUG.
 (Tryptophan is the only other amino acid specified by a single codon.)

-Other base substitutions in the first or 2nd position will cause amino acid changes; these are “nonsynonymous” mutations, and also mis-sense mutations.
+Other base substitutions in the 1st or 2nd position will cause amino acid changes; these are “nonsynonymous” mutations, also called mis-sense mutations.
 Even among nonsynonymous mutations, the exact amino acid change matters.
 A change of one hydrophobic amino acid to another hydrophobic amino acid will be less disruptive to the structure of the protein than a change of a hydrophobic amino acid to a polar or charged amino acid.
 Finally, some parts of a protein are more important than others, such as the catalytic site of enzymes, or sites that bind other proteins, DNA, or regulatory molecules.

 Some mutations create a new stop codon (UAA, UAG, or UGA).
 These are called “nonsense” mutations and cause truncated polypeptides to be made.
 Insertions or deletions (“indels”) of single nucleotides cause a change in the reading of all downstream codons; they are shifted by one base.
 Such “frameshift” mutations will alter most or all amino acids downstream (towards the 3′ end of the mRNA, towards the C-terminus of the protein) of the mutation.
+Both stop codon mutations and frameshift mutations will have predicted large effects on protein function if they happen early in the sequence.

 Differences between prokaryotes and eukaryotes